 Explainer: What's at stake in Turkey's upcoming elections?

-Erdogan has signalled the presidential and parliamentary votes will take place on May 14, three months after powerful earthquakes struck Turkey's southeast, killing tens of thousands and leaving millions homeless.
+The presidential and parliamentary votes are set for May 14, three months after powerful earthquakes struck Turkey's southeast, killing tens of thousands and leaving millions homeless.

 The opposition picked as its presidential candidate Kemal Kilicdaroglu, leader of the Republican People's Party (CHP), and formed an alliance aiming to appeal to voters from the left and right, as well those with Islamist roots.